 The Q Acoustics M4 isn't a particularly bad soundbar, it just doesn't live up to its price.
 It still offers a noticeable improvement over the quality of most built-in TV speakers, but other models do the same for much less.

 The Q Acoustics M4 performed at or below average in all of our tests, putting it towards the bottom of our score sheet. you can read more about how it fared in all of our different tests below.

 The Q Acoustics M4 was one of the worst scoring models in our sound quality testing, picking up a 4 out of 10.
 While it is clearly superior to most built-in TV speakers, it lacked some of the fullness of most of the other soundbars we tested.
 Its bass is relatively weak, making everything sound a bit thin.
 The treble isn't quite as clear as that of other models, so everything from voices to music sound a bit less crisp.
 The dynamic range is also narrower than that of other models, robbing big cinematic moments of some of their emotional depth.
-Notably, the Q Acoustics M4 earned a lower scare in this metric than both the Yamaha YAS-107 and the TaoTronics TT-SK15, both which costs significantly less.
+Notably, the Q Acoustics M4 earned a lower scare in this metric than the Yamaha YAS-108, which costs significantly less.

 Ease of Use

 The Q Acoustics M4 picked up an average 6 out of 10 in our ease of use testing.
 It has both a remote and control on the body of the soundbar.
 However, both sets of controls are fairly basic, only allowing adjustments in volume and the input source.
 It does not have an app, so you have to use the remote or on-bar controls.
 Setup was quite fast, as we had it out of the box and making noise in less than 5 minutes.